Br Lakshmanan

 Br Lakshmanan was an Indian music director in Malayalam movies during 1950s and 1960s.

 Lakshmanan started his career with Aathmasakhi in 1952.
 He provided music for around 250 Malayalam movie songs.
 Lakshmanan's songs were also used in the films Ponkathir, Baalyasakhi and Harishchandra.
+Most of his songs were written by Thirunainar Kurichi Madhavan Nair and sung by Kamukara Purushothaman.
+The trio made numerous popular songs in 1950s and early 60s, mostly in the films produced by Merryland Studios.